mwgg/passera/README.md

 $ passera -d
 ```

-Disable copying passwords to clipboard altogether, only show the real password on the screen (be sure to clean up your bash history):
+Disable copying passwords to clipboard altogether, only show the real password on the screen (not saved in bash history):

 ```
 $ passera -s